 As we become adults and acquire the power to make bigger and more significant decisions, each of us is faced with the challenge of determining what standards will shape those decisions.
 Judgments must always be based upon some standard, so what standards will guide us as we make the decisions that affect our lives and our relationships?

-For a lot of people today, those standards are founded upon human reason alone.
+For a lot of people today, those moral standards are founded upon human reason alone.
 If human reason is the highest source of knowledge available, then human concepts of morality should be supreme.

-If these terrorists consider themselves morally upright while the rest of civilization considers them immoral in the extreme, isn’t it obvious that human assessments of morality are inherently inadequate?
+If terrorists consider themselves morally upright while the rest of civilization considers them immoral in the extreme, isn’t it obvious that human assessments of morality are inherently inadequate?

 But, wait!
 I’m human too.
 Does that mean my assessments of morality may also be inadequate?